A flexible model-free prediction-based framework for feature ranking: Simulation studies

-We simulate $1000$ samples of size $n=400$ and apply s-CC (\ref{CC}) and s-NPC with $\delta_1 = .05$ and four $\alpha$ levels $.05$, $.10$, $.20$, and $.30$ (\ref{Npscore}) to each sample to rank the $500$ features.
-We summarize the average rank of each feature by each criterion in Table \ref{tab:avg_rank_d500_n400}, and we plot the distribution of ranks of each feature in Figure \ref{fig:avg_rank_d500_n400}.
-The results show that ranking under this high-dimensional setting is more difficult than the low-dimensional setting.
-However, s-CC and s-NPC with $\alpha = 0.2$ or $0.3$ still clearly distinguish the first 10 informative features from the rest, while s-NPC with $\alpha = 0.05$ or $0.1$ have worse performance on features 8--10, demonstrating again that ranking becomes more difficult for s-NPC when $\alpha$ is small.
+We next examine the performance of s-CC and s-NPC when $d > N$, \rvv{using simulation studies S4 and S5}.
+In \rvv{study S4}, we set $d=500$ and $N=400$.
+The generative model is the same as \eqref{eq:best_subset}, and $\bd\mu^0 = (\underbrace{-1.5,\ldots,-1.5}_{10}, \mu_{11}, \ldots, \mu_{500})\tran$, $\bd\mu^1 = (\underbrace{1,.9,\ldots,.2,.1}_{10}, \mu_{11}, \ldots, \mu_{500})\tran$, with $\mu_{11}, \ldots, \mu_{500}$ independently and identically drawn from $\mathcal N(0,1)$ and then held fixed, and $\bd\Sigma = 4 \, \mathbf{I}_{500}$.
+Same as in the low-dimensional settings (Section \ref{sec:sim_low_dim}), p-CC and p-NPC have a clear gap between the first $10$ informative features and the rest of features.
+In terms of both p-CC and p-NPC, the first $10$ features have true ranks going down from $1$ to $10$, and the rest of features are tied with a true rank of $255.5$.
+We simulate $1000$ samples of size $N=400$ and apply s-CC (\ref{CC}) and s-NPC with $\delta_1 = .05$ and four $\alpha$ levels $.05$, $.10$, $.20$, and $.30$ (\ref{Npscore}) to each sample to rank the $500$ features.
+We summarize the average rank of each feature by each criterion in Table \ref{tab:avg_rank_d500_n400} (in Appendix), and we plot the distribution of ranks of each feature in Figure \ref{fig:avg_rank_d500_n400}.
+The results show that ranking under this high-dimensional setting is more difficult than under the low-dimensional setting.
+However, s-CC and s-NPC with $\alpha = 0.2$ or $0.3$ still clearly distinguish the first 10 informative features from the rest, while s-NPC with $\alpha = 0.05$ or $0.1$ have worse performance on features 8--10, demonstrating again that ranking becomes more difficult for s-NPC when $\alpha$ is smaller and requires a larger sample size $N$.